HUMAN RESOURCES FRAMEWORK POLICY

 e) Implement reconciliation measures that promote respect for the personal and family life of its professionals and facilitate the achievement of an optimal balance between the latter and their work responsibilities.

-9. Global Occupational Safety and Health System
+9. Global Workplace Health and Safety System

 10. Work Ethics